EricJr69/Azure-Sentinel/README.md

 <img src="https://i.imgur.com/OxymI2u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Initial password input was wrong.
+The initial password input was wrong.
 This will be logged for us to see.
 </p>
 <br />